 KAH-wren GUS-awf SUMP-shun.
 I don't use a hyphen between my last names.

 Anything I've contracted or published before 2016 will probably just be credited as Caren Gussoff.
-I officially added my married name, professionally, on 1/1/2016 (though I have been married for more than 10 years).
+I officially added my married name on 1/1/2016 (though I have been married for more than 10 years).

 Why do you get pretty adamant about saying you write science fiction?

 I'm actually fine with being called a speculative fiction writer (and call myself that as a shorthand for all I do within genre, as opposed to "straight" literary fiction).
-And while I have written fantasy, horror, and even mystery (my Channillo series is a traditional "cozy" mystery), I primarily write "medium-hard" science fiction.
+And while I have written fantasy, horror, and even mystery, I primarily write "medium-hard" science fiction.
 I'm obsessed with space travel and first contact, and while I use these topics to play with identity politics, my work is usually based on sound -- if not truly speculative -- science.
-It's gotten much, much better in the past few years, but there are still people who assume because I'm female-identified, I must write fantasy or soft, anthropological scifi.
+Though this has gotten much, much better in the past few years, there are still people who assume because I'm female-identified, I must write fantasy or soft, anthropological scifi.
+So, I get, yanno, adamant.

 What's a Didikai?
 Why do you describe yourself as one?

-Didikai (diddykay, didicoy) is a Romanichal word for a Romani with mixed blood.
-I am of Kaderash, Russian, German, and Jewish ancestry, with a itty bit of English/Irish hiding in there, somewhere.
+Didikai (diddykay, didicoy) is a Romanichal word for a Romani -- or Gypsy -- of mixed blood.
+I am of Kaderash, Russian, and Ashkenazi Jewish ancestry, with some German and a itty bit of English/Irish hiding in there, somewhere.

-You talk a lot about ankylosing spondylitis.
-What's that?
+You talk a lot about chronic illness.
+Why?

 But you look healthy!